Health of the Market

 Here is a map of popular ETFs

 arranged in significant groups.
-This link gives gain or
+This

 loss